 Some of the men like to tease Matt Bonner about his skinny yellow mule.
-Though everyone loves the conversation (except Matt), Joe has forbidden Janie to join in.
-He thinks she is too good for them and Janie resents him for it.
+Though everyone loves the conversation (except Matt), Joe has forbidden Janie from joining in.
+He thinks she is too good for them, and Janie resents him for it.

 She also resents how hard Joe makes her work in the store, especially since he doesn’t do much there himself.
 The most irksome thing, of course, is his staunch resolution for her to wear a head-rag in the store.

 We learn Joe does this because he is supremely jealous of other men "figuratively wallowing" in his wife’s hair while she is going about her business in the store.
 But he does not tell Janie this; he simply commands her to wear the head-rag.

 When Matt Bonner’s yellow mule gets loose, the men decide to catch it and tease it for fun.
 Janie watches helplessly, feeling sorry for the poor beast.

 Then, Joe does something unexpected.
 He buys the mule from Matt Bonner.
 When Matt ridicules the mayor for it, saying that the mule will probably be dead within the week, Joe reveals that he hasn’t bought the mule to work but simply to give the poor animal some rest.